theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 ## Executive MBA: Digital and Green Transition

 As part of my teaching at TU Graz, I contribute to the Executive MBA in Digital and Green Transition.
-One teaching format I developed is the class **From Data to Value**, which connects circular economy thinking, digital economy, product-service systems, and platform dynamics.
+Within the module, I teach selected sessions on digital economy, data-driven value creation, servitization, and platform dynamics.

-The first part of the class introduces different schools of thought in the circular economy as well as core ideas of the digital economy.
-Students work with a mini case and discussion questions to connect these conceptual perspectives to real business situations.
+One part of the module focuses on the question of how companies can transform data into value.
+In this context, I work with topics such as customer experience, changing customer expectations in the digital economy, Big Data and Thick Data, and the connection between data, business strategy, and value creation.
+The aim is to help participants reflect on data not as an end in itself, but as something that becomes meaningful when it supports better customer understanding, better services, and better strategic decisions.

-A central element of the class is the topic of **product-service systems**.
-Students explore how companies can move from selling products toward creating value through service-based, usage-oriented, or performance-oriented solutions.
-They then work on product-service ideas for their own companies or professional contexts.
+Another part of the module addresses digitalization and servitization.
+Here, participants engage with the shift from product-centered business models toward service-based, usage-oriented, or performance-oriented value creation.
+This connects well with questions of digital transformation, customer relationships, and product-service systems.

-On the second day, I use the MIT simulation **Platform Wars** to explore platform systems and platform dynamics.
-Students play through different scenarios, experience how strategic decisions unfold in platform markets, and participate in structured debriefings.
-This allows us to discuss network effects, ecosystem positioning, competitive dynamics, and the strategic challenges of platform-based business models.
+On the second day, I facilitate the MIT Sloan simulation **Platform Wars**, developed by John Sterman.
+The simulation allows participants to experience platform market dynamics in a concrete way.
+Working in teams, they make strategic decisions on console pricing, royalties for complementors, and subsidies for initial game development.
+In the debriefing, we discuss reinforcing feedback loops, direct and indirect network effects, complementors, installed base, lock-in, and winner-take-all dynamics.

-From a teaching perspective, this format combines conceptual input, case-based discussion, simulation-based learning, and direct transfer to participants’ own organizational contexts.
-This is particularly valuable in executive education, where participants bring professional experience and can immediately connect theoretical frameworks to strategic transformation challenges.
+From a teaching perspective, I value this format because it combines conceptual input, discussion, simulation-based learning, and transfer to participants’ own organizational contexts.
+This is particularly useful in executive education, where participants bring substantial professional experience and can immediately connect theoretical frameworks to strategic transformation challenges.

 ## Business Model Lab: Sustainable Business Models